paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/internal-assessment-llm.md

 nav_order: 3
 ---

-# using LLMs in the CS IA
+# Using LLMs in the CS IA
 {: .no_toc }

 {: .highlight }